notverymoe/rpg_girl_terrain/README.md

 Run `./scripts/generate_all.sh` to invoke openscad for each `src/sample` file, all files output will be written to `out/` under the subdirectory it was originally oranized by.

-The meshes generated will have some [degenerate faces](known_issues.md#BF_COLLINEAR), thus far they haven't caused issues but you can cleanup the files using the `admesh` tool.
-Run `./scripts/fix_all.sh` to process each file with admesh and replace the file in-place with the fixed mesh.
-Ensure that each model is actually fixed manually, as the tool can't fix all issues.

 ### Windows/MacOSX